cmcilhenny/cmcilhenny.github.io/_posts/2014-06-26-what-is-nodejs.md

 	* Washington Post
 	* Atom.io

-=> A few good things to note that Node isn't:
+A few good things to note that Node is not:

 	* a web framework
 	* multi-threaded